greenelab/lab-website-template/README.md

 ## Previewing the website before pushing to main

+- Make a new branch from `main`, then switch to this branch.
+- Make edits to the website on this branch, and then push those changes to that branch on github.
+- Open a pull request to merge your branch with `main`.
-When you open or update a pull request on GitHub, the template will build a live preview of the changes you are making to your site.
+- When you open or update a pull request on GitHub, the template will build a live preview of the changes you are making to your site.
 A public link to the preview will be in a comment on the pull request.
 This way, reviewers and editors can see the tangible result of the changes conveniently.

 ### Original Documentation